Communication protocol: Concept

 The information exchanged between devices through a network or other media is governed by rules and conventions that can be set out in communication protocol specifications.
-The nature of communication, the actual data exchanged and any state-dependent behaviors, is defined by these specifications.
+The nature of communication, the actual data exchanged and any state-dependent behaviors are defined by these specifications.
 In digital computing systems, the rules can be expressed by algorithms and data structures.
 Protocols are to communication what algorithms or programming languages are to computations.

 Operating systems usually contain a set of cooperating processes that manipulate shared data to communicate with each other.
 This communication is governed by well-understood protocols, which can be embedded in the process code itself.
 In contrast, because there is no shared memory, communicating systems have to communicate with each other using a shared transmission medium.
 Transmission is not necessarily reliable, and individual systems may use different hardware or operating systems.

 To implement a networking protocol, the protocol software modules are interfaced with a framework implemented on the machine's operating system.
 This framework implements the networking functionality of the operating system.
-When protocol algorithms are expressed in a portable programming language the protocol software may be made operating system independent.
+When protocol algorithms are expressed in a portable programming language, the protocol software may be made operating system independent.
 The best-known frameworks are the TCP/IP model and the OSI model.

 At the time the Internet was developed, abstraction layering had proven to be a successful design approach for both compiler and operating system design and, given the similarities between programming languages and communication protocols, the originally monolithic networking programs were decomposed into cooperating protocols.
-This gave rise to the concept of layered protocols which nowadays forms the basis of protocol design.
+This gave rise to the concept of layered protocols, which nowadays forms the basis of protocol design.

 Systems typically do not use a single protocol to handle a transmission.
-Instead they use a set of cooperating protocols, sometimes called a protocol suite.
+Instead, they use a set of cooperating protocols, sometimes called a protocol suite.
 Some of the best-known protocol suites are TCP/IP, IPX/SPX, X.25, AX.25 and AppleTalk.

-The protocols can be arranged based on functionality in groups, for instance, there is a group of transport protocols.
+The protocols can be arranged based on functionality in groups; for instance, there is a group of transport protocols.
 The functionalities are mapped onto the layers, each layer solving a distinct class of problems relating to, for instance: application-, transport-, internet- and network interface-functions.
 To transmit a message, a protocol has to be selected from each layer.
 The selection of the next protocol is accomplished by extending the message with a protocol selector for each layer.

-Types
+Message encoding

-There are two types of communication protocols, based on their representation of the content being carried: text-based and binary.
+Communication protocols define the representation of messages exchanged between communicating systems.
+Common approaches to message encoding use text or binary representations.